Tofull/social_graph/AnalyseOff/README.md

 * Pie charts : number of relationships in a network, ...
 * Histograms : number of relationships per persons, ...

-Next would be to transform de query result into a json description compatible with D3.js.
+Next would be to transform thee query result into a json description compatible with D3.js.

+For an online presentation of the results, see : <https://github.com/Nilct/Neo4jPythonVega> (work in progress)

 ## Remarks